jcsargis00/PyBer_Analysis/README.md

 # PyBer_Analysis
 ### Background
-This report has been prepared for V. Isualize to summarize data trends found in an in-depth analysis of the multi-city PyBer ride sharing company city.
+This report has been prepared for V. Isualize to summarize data trends found in an in-depth analysis of the multi-city PyBer ride sharing company data troves.
 The analysis used city and ride data provided by PyBer.

 Cities were categorized as urban, suburban or rural.